Pivotal estimation via square-root Lasso in nonparametric regression: Setting and estimators

-It is known that the Gram matrix $\En [x_ix_i']$ plays an important role in the analysis of estimators in this setup.
-In our case, the smallest eigenvalue of the Gram matrix is $0$ if $p>n$ which creates identification problems.
-Thus, to restore identification, one needs to restrict the type of deviation vectors $\delta$ from $\beta_0$ that we will consider.
-Because of the $\ell_1$ regularization, it will be important to consider vectors $\delta$ that belong to the restricted set $\Delta_{\cc}$ defined as
+The Gram matrix $\En[x_\ii x_\ii']$ plays an important role in the analysis of estimators in this setup.
+When $p>n$, the smallest eigenvalue of the Gram matrix is $0$, which creates identification problems.
+Thus, to restore identification, one needs to restrict the type of deviation vectors $\delta$ corresponding to the potential deviations of the estimator from the target value $\beta_0$.
+Because of the $\ell_1$-norm regularization, the following restricted set is important: